KlaudiaKutypa/Assignment-Redux/README.md

 # Assignment
 ## React Redux Gitflow Unit tests

-Application with pohotos which you can like or dislike.
+Application with photos which you can like or dislike.